 Entry Requirements

-• Have been employed in the last 18 months.
+• have been employed in the last 18 months.

-• Be self-employed or engaged in voluntary activity and have been working to an appropriate level.
+• be self-employed or engaged in voluntary activity and have been working to an appropriate level.

 Learners will be considered for entry to pursue the most appropriate level of study based on qualifications and/or their personal, professional or educational experience following guidance provided in line with UWE Bristol's entry requirements and admissions policies.

-For postgraduate qualifications, applicants should normally have a first degree and/or at least two years professional experience.
 Possession of knowledge and skills needed for admission to the University may be demonstrated by means other than via the usual entrance requirements.

 Introduction